spoonapps/docs/doc/reference/command_line_interface.md

 	<options> available:
 		--hub=VALUE				The remote registry to push to and pull from

+## containers

+	'containers' - List the containers on the local machine

+	Usage: spoon containers <options>
+	Example: spoon containers --no-trunc

+	<options> available:
+		--csv					Print the output with tab-separated columns --no-trunc				Do not truncate columns

 ## cp

 	'cp' - Copy a file or directory from a container to the local machine